 What Are the Best Ways to Manage Anxiety?

 Anxiety is a common experience in life, often stemming from stress, uncertainty, or fear of the unknown.
+Further, In today’s hyper-competitive work environment, with high workloads, tight timelines, and the pressure to constantly upskill - stress and anxiety have become unavoidable.
+The long work hours and sedentary lifestyle further contribute to anxiety, depressionand fatigue.
 While a certain level of anxiety is natural, excessive worry can negatively impact mental and physical health.
-Fortunately, Yoga offers effective ways to manage anxiety through specific practices and holistic wellness approaches.
-By integrating pranayam , meditation, stretching, deep breathing, relaxation, sleep, a healthy diet, and consulting experts when needed, one can effectively address anxiety and restore emotional balance.
+Fortunately, yoga for anxiety - offers effective ways to manage stress - through specific practices and holistic wellness approaches.
+By integrating pranayam, meditation, stretching, deep breathing, relaxation, sleep, a healthy diet, and consulting experts when needed, one can effectively address anxiety and restore emotional balance.

 1. Shavasana